dnmiller/EasyBuild/README.md

 This is meant to be a starting point for projects written in C/C++.
 It provides a directory structure and CMakeLists.txt files that set up some targets for testing with gtest and coverage checking with gcov.
-It is far from complete.
 It took way too long to figure out how to integrate cmake, gtest, and gcov together, so creating a skeleton project for future use seemed like a good idea.